rjkviegas/thermostat_es6/README.md

 As a User
 So I do not need to set the thermostat every time
 I want the default temperature to be 20 degrees

+As a User
+So I can control the temperature
+I want to be able to increase the temperature

+As a User
+So I can control the temperature
+I want to be able to decrease the temperature
 ```